Learn About Being a School Cafeteria Worker

 Cafeteria managers make sure cafeteria workers have the food and supplies they need to serve all the items on the menus.
 Cafeteria workers frequently check their inventory of food and supplies so they can alert their managers when they notice that they might not have what they need.
 Doing this requires moving heavy boxes and equipment.

 Cafeteria workers wear protective clothing such as plastic gloves and hairnets.
-Not only is it gross to find a hair in the gravy, it is also unsanitary.
+Not only is it gross to find a hair in the gravy, but it is also unsanitary.
 As cafeteria workers prepare food, they must be diligent about food safety.
 In younger children, foodborne illnesses can be fatal.

 Cafeteria workers avoid cross-contaminating food.
 For example, they change their gloves between handling raw meat or poultry and handling vegetables.
 They ensure kitchen equipment, food preparation spaces and dining rooms are routinely cleaned.